-Dirk Moldt reminisces about the fall of the wall, squatting in Friedrichshain during the early-90s and the murder of his friend by neo-Nazis…
+Dirk Moldt reminisces about squatting in the early-90s and the murder of his friend by neo-Nazis…

 “On Mainzer Straße, there were 11 buildings squatted,” he related.
 “Visually and culturally this was something new.
 The part of the street with squatted houses was 200 meters long.
 On the street there were several different groups.
 One house, for instance, had transvestites.
 The boys walked around with very hot female clothes.
 It looked like in a movie.
 They were wearing make-up and blonde little curls and short skirts, it looked really crazy.
 Other houses were really militant where they were always wearing black clothes and hooded jackets.
 All the houses were draped with flags and banners.
 Every evening, people would sit in front of their houses eating, chatting, and drinking.”